- Day-to-day banking

 The possible imposition of tariffs if the UK leaves the Customs Union – as well as other non-tariff barriers – could impact the export competitiveness of business and raise input costs.
 There will be supply-side issues facing the sector, which could impact export demand, alongside the risk of currency fluctuations.

 Statistically Brexit is a big deal for the sector.

-- In 2017, EU exports accounted for 61% of total exports
+- In the first 3 quarters of 2019, EU exports accounted for 61% of total exports

 - 70% of F&D imports are sourced from the EU